gumplee/learngit/readme.txt

 distributed!

-creating a new branch is quick AND simple
+creating a new branch is quick & simple